Certified Alcohol and Drug Counselor (Certificate)

 program of interest.

 - Application Deadline: Rolling admission.
+Although admissions are rolling it is on a space-available basis.

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.